niccolofant/webAR-libraries-analysis/README.md

 - Tracking.js

 # how to run
-go into /apps and lunch "index.html"
+go into /apps and choose a library